Digital art by Sam Janssen

 The Major Players

 In 2003, a new business model was introduced from an unexpected company outside the music industry - Apple’s iTunes.
 Apple set out to convince music rights holders that music consumers would buy music if given the choice of individual songs for less than a dollar a piece, as opposed to the model at the time based on whole-album purchases.
 Apple successfully predicted that consumers would buy music through this model and convinced right holders in what can only be labelled a huge success with iTunes still a major player in music distribution nearly twenty years later.
-This transformed and facilitated the transition from the traditional model for music consumption into the individual track download that’s known today.
+This facilitated the transition from the traditional model for music consumption into the individual track download that’s known today.

 As one file sharing service after another is put out of business by rights holders, a service appeared on the scene in 2006 with a business model that major labels have been combating ever since - this service was Spotify, created in Stockholm, Sweden, by Daniel Ek and Martin Lorentzon.
 Now, the music industry is made up of three industries that have always overlapped but as of nowadays have never been harder to distinguish between.
 The industries are that of the live performance industry, the licensing industry and the recorded industry.
 For the last century and up until recent times the recorded industry has been the most profitable.
 The disruption of the industries caused by the Digital Revolution have caused physical sales to drop and have robbed major labels of their absolute necessity.
 While the recorded industry clings for life, the other two industries have remained virtually untouched.
 The live performance industry has no doubt benefited with the majority of artists resorting to playing live to generate revenue, live performance having become the most profitable industry on the contrary.
 Licensing has in many cases become significantly easier through the internet and innovation rising where creative bundle-deals are offered with more and more creative control left to the artist.